ordina-jworks/ordina-jworks.github.io/_posts/2020-11-20-chaos-engineering.md

 While Litmus is a comprehensive tool with many useful attacks and monitoring features, it comes with a steep learning curve.
 Simply running an experiment is a multi-step process that involves setting permissions and annotating deployments.
 Workflows help with this, especially when used through the Litmus Portal, but they still add an extra layer of complexity.
-This isn’t helped by the fact that some features—like the Litmus Portal itself—don’t appear in the documentation, and are only available through the project’s GitHub repository.
+This isn’t helped by the fact that some features—like the Litmus Portal itself—don’t appear in the documentation and are only available through the project’s GitHub repository.

 ## Which tool is right for me?